rmastand/MODProducer/README.md

 - [ ] Line 453:  What's up with "TopPairElectronPlusJetsSelectionFilter"?
 - [x] add more spaces for trigger names'
 - [x] Get simulated data working!
+- [ ] Add DOI and name of AOD file to header for each event